denten-books/plain-text/2-sign.md

 that shapes the literary encounter and those who observed passively, at the shimmering surface of archival projection.

-[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

-[^ln2-magnet]: See for example @stefanita_magnetism_2012, 1-69 and
-@ohmori_memory_2015.

-[^ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
-I suggest 1725 as an inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
-The inaugural honors could also go to the brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

-[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

-[^ln1-timefob]: The source for the cryptic phrase is likely
-@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

-[^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
-First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].

 ## C. Screen (Output)

 By decoupling input and output, magnetic storage and solid state media afford